vpj/xmpp-js/README.md

 Create a new account - Go to Account and click New Account

-Select xmpp-js as your protocol.
+Select xmpp-js or gtalk-js as your protocol.

 ###For a gtalk account
 For the username enter your email address (e.g. john@gmail.com), and then the password.

-Then for xmpp-js options enter the server "talk.google.com" (without quotes)and port "443" (without quotes), and select "Use SSL" option.

 ###For a facebook account